Faro de Covesea en el sendero de la costa de Moray

 An Lochan Uaine, Highlands

 The Cairngorms is arguably one of the best places in Scotland to enjoy a variety of walking trails and paths through beautiful forests and past towering mountains.
-Although there are many trails for experienced hikers, there are also plenty of family friendly walks that you can explore with the wee ones.
+Although there are many trails for experienced hikers, there are also plenty of easier, gentle walks too.

 Loch an Eilean - with an easy, flat terrain, enjoy the tranquil atmosphere of the woodland that surrounds you as you wander to and around the loch.